Marcelo Rozo betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Marcelo Rozo of Colombia plays a shot from the 11th tee during the third round of PGA TOUR Q-School presented by Korn Ferry on the Dye's Valley Course at TPC Sawgrass on December 13, 2025 in Ponte Vedra Beach, Florida.
+(James Gilbert/Getty Images)

-Marcelo Rozo has not competed in the Sony Open in Hawaii in the last five years.
-He'll tee off at Waialae Country Club Jan.
-15-18 with the opportunity to make his mark in the 2026 Sony Open in Hawaii.
+Marcelo Rozo has not competed in the Sony Open in Hawaii in the past five years and will tee off at Waialae Country Club Jan.
+15-18 for the 2026 tournament.
+The tournament offers a $9.1 million purse and will be contested on the 7,044-yard, par-70 layout in Honolulu, Hawaii.

 At the Sony Open in Hawaii

-- This is Rozo's first time competing in the Sony Open in Hawaii in the past five years.
+- This marks Rozo's first time competing in the Sony Open in Hawaii in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.